Questions about the training portfolio system (TPS)

 Public holidays are not counted as leave.
 When a public holiday falls on a day when you would normally be working, it counts as a clinical day, whether or not you were actually required to work that day.

-Time spent completing mandatory courses (for example, the Advanced Life Support course) should be recorded as clinical anaesthesia time in the traiing portfolio system.
+Time spent completing mandatory courses (for example, the Advanced Life Support course) should be recorded as clinical anaesthesia time in the training portfolio system.
 Time taken to attend non-mandatory courses, such as exam preparation courses should be recorded as leave.

 Supervisors of training or departmental scholar role tutors can access and approve all scholar role activities ion the training portfolio system, except the audit activity which will need to be assessed and approved by the departmental scholar role tutor.